babylonhealth/iOS-Interview-Demo/demo.md

 Before proceeding to the section of your choice, please consider the following tips.

-## General Advice and Tips
+### General Advice and Tips

-* We like code that is simple, [but simple is different than easy](https://www.infoq.com/presentations/Simple-Made-Easy).
+* We like code that is simple, but [simple is different from easy](https://www.infoq.com/presentations/Simple-Made-Easy).
 * Keep in mind the [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) when doing the project.
 * We left out of the requirements whether or not you should try to download everything (posts + each post detail).
 This is up to you to decide and to justify.
 * Testing is very important for us.
 Even if you don't write a single test (for instance, because of time constraints), your app should be easy to test (we love [Dependency injection](https://en.wikipedia.org/wiki/Dependency_injection)).